tymyrddin/purple/source/docs/distribution-networks/observable-semantics/configuration-and-versions/firmware-and-software-versions.md

 # Firmware and software versions

-Field devices (RTUs, protection relays, smart grid terminals) run firmware: executable code stored in non-volatile memory that implements the device's protocols, logic, and functionality.
-Each firmware version is uniquely identified by a version number, and the operator maintains records of which devices are running which versions.
-Version tracking, upgrade histories, and cryptographic verification of firmware integrity form the observable layer for hardware compromise detection.
+A field device runs firmware, and the version it reports is a claim it makes about itself, one worth checking.
+RTUs, protection relays and smart grid terminals each carry a firmware version, and the operator keeps a record of which device runs which.
+Hardware compromise shows in the gap between that record, the code actually on the device, and the version the device admits to, read through version tracking, upgrade histories, and the cryptographic checks that go past the device's own word.

 ## Firmware version baselines